rschristopher/rschristopher.github.io/src/criticisms/why-is-it-not-worth-more.md

 !!! quote "Buy land, they're not making it anymore."

-Should Bitcoin by worth more than the total value of all land on earth?
+Should Bitcoin be worth more than the total value of all land on earth?
 It's certainly possible to theorize on a price, a number of Satoshis per sqft,